 $95, waived first year

 Cardholders have the opportunity to squeeze a lot of value out of the Venture card – especially during the first year.
-With the added transfer partners, TPG has boosted its valuation of each Venture mile from 1 cent to 1.4 cents – making the 50,000-mile sign-up bonus worth $700.
+Assuming a value of 1.4 cents per Venture mile, the card’s 50,000-mile sign-up bonus is worth around $700.
 That’s a very generous amount for a rewards card that doesn’t charge an annual fee the first year.

 Value of sign-up bonus